tmarkec/row_to_grow/README.md

 click add to bag|success message is shown to the user,and product is added to the bag|&check;
 size option|user should be able to select sizes for certain products|&check;
 wishlist button|only displayed to the registered user|&check;
-rating and review| only displayed to the registered user|&check;
+rating and reviewing product| option only displayed to the registered user|&check;
 click login link in the paragraph|direct user to the login page|&check;
 click add to wihslist|product added to the wishlist|&check;
-click on stars to rate the product and click 'submit review'|user shouldn't be allowed just to rate product|&check;
+click on stars to rate the product and click on the'submit' button|user shouldn't be allowed just to rate the product|&check;
-write review and click on 'submit'|user shouldn't be allowed just to rate product|&check;
+write review and click on the 'submit' button|user shouldn't be allowed just to review the product|&check;
-rate and review product and click on 'submit'|info message displayed to the user|&check;
+rate and review product and click on the'submit' button|info message displayed to the user, indicating that is waiting on the approval|&check;
 click update review|user redirected to the new template to update review|&check;
+create new review on the template, click 'update review' |user redirected to the product detail page|&check;
+.|info message is displayed to the user indicating he needs to wait for the approval|&check;
+.|old review and rating is removed from the template|&check;
+average rating|score and counts are reduced/removed depending on the previous reviews|&check;
-click delete review|modal is shown to the user to confirm his actions|&check;
+click delete review|modal is displayed to the user to confirm his actions|&check;
+click delete |review is deleted |&check;

 ACCOUNT
 Feature/test |  Action | Pass